iamxiaoma/app-framework/tutorial/readme.md

 > First contact with App Framework?
 Please read the [readme file](../README.md) first!

-In this tutorial, I will show you, how I use **App Framework** to create and publish my own Todo App.
+In this tutorial, you will lear, how to use **App Framework** to create and publish your own Todo App.

-Please do not hesitate to raise your open questions to the [issue list](https://github.com/scriptPilot/app-framework/issues).
+If you have any comment or question to this tutorial, we are happy to help you in the [issue list](https://github.com/scriptPilot/app-framework/issues).

 - [Setup my development environment](setup.md)
 - [Install App Framework](installation.md)